Shared owners

 Find a RICS-qualified surveyor in your area

-Send your valuation to our Staircasing Team.
-We’ll then send you a staircasing agreement to sign and return.
-The staircasing agreement provides us with all the information we need to start the process, including your financial and solicitor details.
+Create or sign-in to your Stairpay account to submit your Staircasing application.
+The application provides us with all the information we need to start the process, including your financial and solicitor details.

 Step 4 – Legal process